Verified for 2026

 Considered the more premium of the two towers by some travelers

-Notable dining, nightlife, and entertainment without leaving the hotel.
+Restaurants, nightlife, bars, and shows worth knowing about without leaving the hotel.

 - • Carnevino (Mario Batali — verify current operating status)